A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 \begin{definition} A link $L\subset \RP^3$ is \emph{class-0} (respectively \emph{class-1}) if $[L]=0$ (respectively $[L]=1$) as an element of $H_1(\RP^3;\Z)\cong\Z/2\Z$.
 The link $L$ is called \emph{local} if it is contained in a ball $B^3\subset\RP^3$ (and thus must also be class-0).
 A \emph{local} diagram $D\subset\RP^2$ for a local link is a link diagram contained within a 2-disc $B^2\subset\RP^2$. \end{definition} See \cite{MN}, where local knots are referred to as \emph{affine knots}.

-Now let $D\subset \RP^2$ be an oriented link diagram with $n$ crossings for the oriented link $L$ in $\RP^3$.
+Now let $D\subset \RP^2$ be a link diagram with $n$ crossings for some link $L$ in $\RP^3$ (we are ignoring any orientation for $L$ or $D$ at present).
 After choosing an ordering of the crossings in $D$, we arrive at (unoriented) resolutions $D_v\subset \RP^2$ for each vertex $v$ in the cube $\cube^n:=(0\rightarrow 1)^n$ by following the usual conventions for 0-resolutions and 1-resolutions of crossings as indicated in Figure \ref{fig:resolutions}.
 Each resolution $D_v$ consists of some number of homologically trivial circles, together with at most one homologically essential circle as determined by the following lemma.

 \begin{lemma} A homologically essential circle exists in a resolution $D_v$ if and only if $D$ is the diagram for a class-1 link $L$. \end{lemma} \begin{proof} An inductive argument on crossings shows that every resolution $D_v\subset\RP^2$ of $D$ must represent the same class in $H_1(\RP^2;\Z)\cong \mathbb{Z}/2\mathbb{Z}$ as $D$, which itself must represent the same class as $L$ in $H_1(\RP^3;\Z)\cong \mathbb{Z}/2\mathbb{Z}$. \end{proof}